AntoineJT/shell-compiler/README.md

 This is an experimental thing, not a production ready one. **Use it at your own risks.**

+**Basically, if your script is just an ordered bunch of independent tasks, it should work fine**.

 ## How to use it?
 ### Prerequisites
 To use this program, you need: